Thewbi/neorv32/README.md

 ## Execution Engine States for Memory Access

-The execution entity in rtl\core\neorv32_cpu_control.vhd identifies instructions that access memory in the EX_EXECUTE state and then changes to the EX_MEM_REQ state.
+The execution engine entity in rtl\core\neorv32_cpu_control.vhd identifies instructions that access memory in the EX_EXECUTE state and then changes to the EX_MEM_REQ state.

 ```
 -- memory access --